 Satisfactory Academic Progress

 Federal regulations require that Southern Nazarene University (SNU) students adhere to a policy of Satisfactory Academic Progress (SAP) to retain eligibility for federal, state and university financial aid.
-There are 3 components to SNU’s policy 1) Hours completed, 2) Grade Point Average and 3) Maximum number of hours.
+There are 3 components to SNU's policy 1) CUM percentage of hours completed versus hours attempted at SNU, 2) Grade Point Average from all schools attended and 3) Maximum number of hours from all schools attended.
 The Financial Aid Office reviews students’ transcripts at the end of each semester to determine their continued eligibility.

 I. Satisfactory Completion of Semester Hours - Pace

-Effective July 1, 2017 each student is required to pass a minimum of 67% of the credit hours attempted during the preceding semester/payment period (not including traditional summer and rounded down to the nearest whole number).
+Effective September 1, 2017 each student is required to pass a minimum of two-thirds (66.67%) of the cumulative credit hours attempted during the student’s time at SNU.
 The number of completed hours is based on the number of hours a student initially enrolled and received financial aid.
-Pace is evaluated at the end of each semester/payment period.
-Remedial coursework is not included in PACE evaluation.

-Example: If a student attempted 12 hours during the semester/payment period, the SAP policy would require the student to complete at least 9 hours (12 hours x 75% = 9 hours).
-If a student completes fewer than 9 hours, a Financial Aid Warning letter will be sent
+Example: If a student has attempted 24 hours during while in attendance at SNU, the SAP policy would require the student to complete at least 16 hours (24 hours x 66.67% = 16 hours).
+If a student has completed fewer than 16 hours, a Financial Aid Warning letter will be sent.

 II.
 Grade Point Average Requirement